01 of 32

 The intended use for stock tanks is to fill them with water on farms and ranches for livestock—cattle, horses, goats, sheep, etc. Some stock tankers say their parents or grandparents used them as makeshift pools since they were lying around the farm anyway.
-Smaller versions of those galvanized receptacles were used for what was known in the 1920s and 1930s as the Saturday Night Bath, a weekly ritual for rural residents who lacked plumbing, hot running water (or just running water), and/or a sewer system.
-To be clean and shampooed for church the next day, pots of water were heated on the stove, then poured into a washtub for a cramped but warm bath.
+Smaller versions of those galvanized receptacles were used for what was known in the early 20th century as the Saturday Night Bath, a weekly ritual for rural residents who lacked plumbing, hot running water (or just running water), and/or a sewer system.
+To properly clean and shampoo for church the next day, pots of water were heated on the stove, then poured into a washtub for a cramped but warm bath.

 02 of 32

-McMinnville, Oregon-based Matt and Darci Haney are owners of a design/build firm called MD Haney & Co., which renovates homes, refinishes furniture, builds custom cabinetry, decorates, offers workshops, and has an online shop.
+McMinnville, Oregon-based Matt and Darci Haney are owners of a design/build firm called MD Haney & Co., through which they renovate homes, refinish furniture, build custom cabinetry, decorate, offer classes and workshops, and even have an online shop.
 They enjoy their stock tank pool with their two daughters in a simple space they created with smooth stones, a wooden stool for access, and clean, clear water.Continue to 3 of 32 below.

 03 of 32